Manifesting More Time

 In Marney Makridakis‘ book Creating Time she invites us to imagine who we would be if we didn’t worry about time.
 And to examine what our payoffs are for experiencing a shortage of it.
 (Does it make us feel important?
 Keep us safe from engaging a risky new venture?
 Keep us distracted from issues we don’t want to address?)

-A powerful tip from Mike Dooley last week is to speak it so. ”I have sooooooo much free time,” he affirms.
+A powerful tip from Mike Dooley last week is to speak it how you want it “I have sooooooo much free time,” he affirms.
 Say it even when you don’t.
 Especially when you don’t!

 As a result, several times this week – despite having a very full schedule – I’ve had experiences where I felt absolutely abundant with time.
-Yesterday at lunch I asked dad what time it was.
-(I don’t wear a watch or carry a cell phone – it’s part of how I feel loose and free with time).
+It’s like time stretches to accommodate my new thoughts about it!

 You don’t really want more time, you want less resistance.